Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Introduction

-Many have faced technology not recognizing them \cite{buolamwini2018gender}, and here machine learning security methods add another layer of complexity that requires analysis that the community has not yet engaged with.
-There is a lack of benchmarks and taxonomy for how such defenses can present unfairness.
-We propose a framework for analyzing this disparity within the taxonomy of current defenses.
-In our case study in speech command recognition, we showcase how such biases can be found in robustness training (adversarial training, pretraining, and data augmentation), preprocessing (denoising), and detection-based defenses (randomized smoothing and neural rejection).
+Such a scenario can illustrate the dire need for an evaluation standard, considering how rejection methods perform on various end-users and how defenses add to the impacts that automated technology can have.
+Notably, to our knowledge, no existing work on rejection methods has proposed or performed such an evaluation.
+This comes at a time when society is becoming aware that many have faced technology not recognizing them \cite{buolamwini2018gender} or understanding their speech.
+Here, the machine learning security methods add another layer of complexity that requires analysis that the community must integrate.
+There is a lack of benchmarks and taxonomy for how such defenses can also present unfairness.
+We propose a framework for analyzing this disparity within the taxonomy of current defense types.
+In our case study on speech command recognition, we showcase how such biases can be found in robustness training (adversarial training, robustness architecture tricks, and data augmentation) and rejection-based defenses (randomized smoothing and neural rejection).
+We outline how the exact measurements can also be applied to preprocessing, such as denoising.

 Our contributions are the following: